duotkuer/Weather-Indabax-/README.md

 - **Shine**
 - **Sunrise**

-A custom PyTorch training pipeline was built from scratch with a focus on:
+I built a custom PyTorch training pipeline from scratch with a focus on:
 - Performance optimization
 - Avoiding overfitting
 - Streamlined dataset preprocessing